Software

 Here are three other occasions that should initiate due diligence, regardless of risk level:

-• Contract renewals – Make sure you allow plenty of time to perform due diligence prior to signing the contract renewal.
+• Contract renewals – Make sure you allow plenty of time to perform due diligence on a vendor prior to signing the contract renewal.
 For critical vendors, a general guideline is to review at the midpoint of the contract term.

 • New or updated regulatory requirements – It’s essential to stay informed of regulatory requirements to ensure that you and your vendors remain in compliance.
 Collect and review vendor due diligence as new or updated regulations are released.

-Collecting and reviewing vendor due diligence documents is a challenge, but it’s an important practice that protects your organization.
-To make the process a little easier, establish some contractual provisions that require your vendors to periodically provide what you need even before you partner with them.
+Collecting and reviewing vendor due diligence documents can be a challenge, but it’s an important practice that protects your organization.

 Subscribe to Venminder